 Nobody knows your life better than you do.
 Offer yourself the same compassion you would a dear friend.

-If you didn’t have breast cancer, but had surgery to reduce risk, you likely won’t need further treatment unless you have complications from surgery.
-If you did have a diagnosis of breast cancer, treatment will depend on factors such as:
+If you didn’t have breast cancer but had surgery to reduce risk, you likely won’t need further treatment unless you have complications from surgery.
+If you have a diagnosis of breast cancer, treatment can depend on factors such as:

 Your doctor can explain which options are likely to be most effective for you.
-Some treatments for breast cancer are:
+Some treatments for breast cancer include:

 Even after a double mastectomy, it’s likely that you still have some breast cells.

-Once you finish treatment, it’s important to schedule and keep follow-up appointments.
-Whether you’ve had reconstructive surgery or not, speak with your doctor about the best way to screen for breast cancer going forward.
+After treatment, it’s important to schedule and keep follow-up appointments.
+Whether you’ve had reconstructive surgery or not, your doctor can tell you what type of screening they recommend.

-According to the National Cancer Institute, about 55 to 72 percent of women who inherit a harmful BRCA1 mutation and 45 to 69 percent who inherit a harmful BRCA2 variant will develop breast cancer by 70 to 80 years of age.
-About 13 percent of women in the general population develop breast cancer during their lifetime.
+According to the National Cancer Institute, about 55% to 72% of females who inherit a harmful BRCA1 mutation and 45% to 69% who inherit a harmful BRCA2 variant will develop breast cancer by 70 to 80 years of age.
+About 13% of the general population develop breast cancer during their lifetime.

 Prophylactic mastectomy is one strategy in breast cancer risk reduction for breast cancer gene mutation carriers.